Youth vape use is an emerging public health threat.

 Addicted to vaping:

 Students using nicotine vapes can quickly become addicted.
 Quitting can be difficult.
 Parents of students addicted to vaping should contact their family healthcare provider to support their students.
-The Truth Initiative has a quitting tool where students can text 'DitchJuul' to 88709 to get support.
-For more information on quitting, visit https://teen.smokefree.gov/quit-vaping.
+For more information, visit our page on quitting vaping.

 Talk to your kids about vaping: